Japanese “residents”, defined as natural persons having their domicile or residence in Japan;

 What are the consequences for a breach of sanctions in Japan?

-The maximum penalty for violating the relevant provisions of the FEFTA is imprisonment for up to 10 years with labour and/or a fine of up to either JPY 10,000,000 or five-times the subject matter of the violation (whichever is greater).
+The maximum penalty for violating the relevant provisions of the FEFTA is up to ten years’ imprisonment with labour and/or a fine of up to either JPY ten million or five-times the subject matter of the violation, whichever is greater.